serqco/qabstracts/codebook.md

   that announces subsequent `<xyz>` information.
   It does _not_ matter whether the announcement is correct.
   Singular and plural are considered equivalent.
+  If the heading is not terminated with a colon or period, the sentence will have multiple codings, but the heading must be first in the sentence.
   - code `h-background`: "Background:", "Context:", etc.
   - code `h-conclusion`: "Conclusion:" etc.
   - code `h-design`: "Approach:" etc. (probably rare)